sfn101/xray.nvim/README.md

 2. Custom namespace is configured with same display settings
 3. CursorMoved/CursorMovedI autocmds update filtered diagnostics
 4. Only diagnostics on current line are shown in custom namespace

+### Automatic Refresh on Buffer Enter

+xray automatically refreshes diagnostics when you enter a buffer to ensure:
+- xray's configuration takes precedence over other plugins
+- No duplicate or conflicting diagnostic displays
+- Consistent behavior across all buffers

+The refresh happens with a 50ms delay to allow other plugins (like LazyVim) to apply their configs first, then xray overrides with your preferred settings.

 ### State Management